Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-27-navigate-npc.md

 ## Alternative procedures

-4.1 no input option below \
-4.1.1 the first topic input option is selected \
+4.1 no input option below - the first topic input option is focused \
-6.1. no input option above \
-6.1.1 the last topic input option is selected \
+6.1. no input option above - the last topic input option is focused \
-10.1 no edit button selection below \
-10.1.1 the first edit button is selected \
+10.1 no edit button below - the first edit button is focused \
-12.1. no edit button above \
-12.1.1 the last edit button is selected
+12.1. no edit button above -  the last edit button is focused

 ## Criticality